 Virgin Hotels Las Vegas stands out for its non-Strip atmosphere.
 The resort feels calmer and more spacious than most Strip properties, with fewer crowds and a noticeably slower pace.
 This appeals to travelers who enjoy Vegas amenities but want to avoid constant sensory overload.

 Dining is a major strength.
-Virgin emphasizes chef-driven restaurants and food-hall concepts rather than generic casino dining, giving guests solid on-property options without needing to travel.
+Virgin emphasizes distinctive restaurants, casual food-hall options, and bars rather than generic casino dining, giving guests solid on-property options without needing to travel.
 Live music and entertainment venues further reinforce the resort’s identity as a place to spend time, not just sleep.

 Rooms also benefit from a more modern, functional design philosophy.
 Layouts prioritize comfort and usability over flashy décor, making them well-suited for longer stays or travelers who value practicality.